 New International Version

 At Northaw, we recognise faith has found expression in art and design for centuries.
-Influenced by Access Art, Bloomsbury and Take One Picture from the National Gallery, we have developed our own unique scheme of work, incorporating the five main skill areas (drawing, painting, collage, sculpting and printing), formal elements (pattern, colour, texture, tone, shape and line), and key artworks.
+Influenced by Access Art, Bloomsbury and Take One Picture from the National Gallery, we have developed our own unique scheme of work, incorporating the five main skill areas (drawing, painting, collage, sculpting and printing) plus digital art, formal elements (pattern, colour, texture, tone, shape and line) and key artworks, showcasing talents from around the world.
 The teaching of the formal elements as discrete lessons is more appropriate in key stage 1.
 As the children get older and more familiar with the formal elements, they should become an integral part of art and design lessons and discussions.
 Teachers make subject-specific adaptations to activities for pupils with SEND.
 Our newly refurbished design hub is used for exhibiting artworks and projects, inspiring creativity, and storing materials and tools.
 We host a flourishing after-school art club.
-Ofsted's research review series has informed our practice in this area.
+Ofsted’s research review series has informed our practice in this area.

 Adaptation for Inclusion